plgd-dev/doc/content/en/quickstart/deploy-plgd-hub.md

 There are multiple ways how to start using / testing the plgd hub on your own infrastructure.
 If you're just trying to get in touch with this IoT framework, go back to [Control device remotely](./device-to-hub.md) tutorial and use our free [try.plgd.cloud](https://tryplgd.cloud) instance.
 In case you want to **get in touch** with the system localy and you have the [Docker installed](https://docs.docker.com/get-docker/), use our [plgd hub #Bundle](#plgd-bundle).

+## Kubernetes

 {{% note %}}
-Deployment using helm chart is in progress.
+To read more on how to deploy plgd hub to Kubernetes using helm chart, continue [here](/deployment/k8s).
 {{% /note %}}

 ## plgd Bundle